jacks-somewhere/How-To-X/TailScale/Setting up Tailscale in an lxc Container.md

 pct create <assigned lxc number> local:vztmpl/debian-12-standard_12.7-1_amd64.tar.zst --hostname tailscale --password <lxc password> --rootfs local-lvm:4 --core 1 --unprivileged 1 --net0 name=eth0,bridge=vmbr0,ip=dhcp --onboot 1
 ```

+# In the Node

+The container needs to be granted access to the correct network resources in order for Tailscale to work.
+This requires editing the LXC config files in the Node's shell.

-In the node shell, open the containter config file:
+In the Node Shell, open the containter config file:

 ```
 nano /etc/pve/lxc/<lxc number>.conf